Vern Escoe

-Vern Escoe (December 27, 1921 – September 19, 2002) was a Canadian former professional heavyweight boxer who won the Canadian heavyweight championship in 1947.
+Vern Escoe (December 27, 1921 – September 19, 2002) was a Canadian professional heavyweight boxer who won the Canadian heavyweight championship in 1947.

 Early life

 Escoe was born on December 27, 1921, in Toronto, Ontario, Canada.

 Amateur boxing career

 Escoe learned to box in 1930s Toronto as protection against racism.
 He won the provincial heavyweight title while working in a steel foundry.

 Professional career

 In 1943, after going professional, Escoe launched his career by knocking out his first four opponents.

 After joining the Canadian Army as a private, he participated in the army boxing championships in May 1944.
 Representing military district no. 2, he secured the heavyweight championship of the Canadian army in the open class.

 He followed his win over Al Hoosman with a tough fight against future champion Archie Moore in May 1946, ultimately losing by TKO.
 Following losses to 49-9-2 Lee Q. Murray and Elmer Ray, then 84-19-12, in Baltimore, he returned to Canada.